First Price vs. Second Price Auction Explained

 • Overspending Risk – The pressure to outbid competitors can lead to impulsive bidding decisions.
 You might end up paying more than you planned or budgeted for the ad space.

 • Limited Strategic Options – Since your bid directly determines the price you pay, there’s less room for strategic bidding tactics.
-It can be challenging to optimize your bids for different audiences or placements within the auction.
+Optimizing your bids for different audiences or placements within the auction can be challenging

 Second-Price Auction Limitations